-Newton’s 2nd Law of Motion Hands-On Lab
+Newton’s Second Law Activity: Hands-On Lab

 Answers the question “What effect does MASS have on the FORCE needed to move an object?”
 Have fun with Newton’s Second Law with this 2-part hands-on investigation!